CONCERTS : WORKSHOPS : TALKS :

 _CONCERT

 Like a haunting melody emerging from a distant past, buried in the depths of timeless memory, the music of Clara Levy (violin) and Victor Guaita (alto) envelops us in a state of weightlessness and introspection.
 Songs of Erosion offers a contemporary reinterpretation of the Cantigas de Santa Maria, a 13th-century collection of monodies, viewed through the lens of erosion.
-Designed as a collaborative and evolving space, the project takes on various forms depending on the context, whether performative or installation-based.
-It explores different scales of time – geological, biological, historical, and musical – through sequences or the layering of repetitive instructions, as they ask: what is left of these 800 years old songs?
+Designed as a collaborative and evolving space, the project explores different scales of time – geological, biological, historical, and musical – through sequences or the layering of repetitive instructions, as they ask: what is left of these 800 years old songs?

-Clara Lévy is a French violinist and composer.
-She has for the past few years been developing solo projects questioning in turn the conditions of listening and the dramaturgy of the concert (Outre-Nuit), or the sometimes blurred edges between interpretation and composition (13 Visions).
-Victor Guaita Igual is focused on the performance of new music and other sonic explorations, with a masters in Viola with Paul de Clerck in Brussels and another in String Quartet with Oliver Wille in Hannover..
+Clara Lévy is a French violinist and composer, questioning in turn the conditions of listening and the dramaturgy of the concert (Outre-Nuit), or the sometimes blurred edges between interpretation and composition (13 Visions).
+Victor Guaita Igual is focused on the performance of new music and other sonic explorations, with a masters in Viola with Paul de Clerck in Brussels and another in String Quartet with Oliver Wille in Hannover.

 Clara Lévy &